 Discover how gender and geography shape employee engagement in this study by Jonathan H. Westover and Maureen Snow Andrade.
 Learn how workplace factors like worker activation, teamwork, and career growth impact engagement and how employers can create inclusive strategies.

-This study, conducted by Jonathan H. Westover and Maureen Snow Andrade, examines gender and geographic differences in workplace engagement by analyzing survey data from over 500 U.S. employees.
-It explores how key workplace factors—such as worker activation, basic needs, contributions, teamwork, and growth—impact engagement differently for men and women within and outside of Utah.
-Using regression models and statistical analyses, the research assesses the significance of these determinants, offering insights into how organizations can develop more inclusive and effective engagement strategies.
+This studyby Dr. Jonathan H. Westover and Dr. Maureen Snow Andrade investigated how gender and geographic differences affect workplace engagement.
+It explored how key workplace factors—such as worker activation, basic needs, contributions, teamwork, and growth—impact engagement differently for men and women within and outside of Utah.
+By addressing gaps in existing research, the study provides valuable insights into how gender and geography influence the drivers of discretionary effort at work, offering practical guidance for organizations to design more inclusive and effective engagement strategies.

 Full Article